Weakly positive and directed Anosov representations: Directed Anosov representations

-Observe that for a representation $\rho:\Gamma\to\PGL(V)$, being $(\theta,R)$-directed Anosov is equivalent to being $(\iota(\theta),R)$-directed Anosov, and is also equivalent to being $(\theta,R^{-1})$-directed Anosov.
-Furthermore, whether or not a representation is $(\theta,R)$-directed Anosov does not depend on the choice of $o\in X$.
-This notion makes sense when we replace $\PGL(V)$ with an arbitrary non-compact semisimple Lie group.
+Observe that whether or not a representation is $(\theta,R,\Lambda)$-directed Anosov does not depend on the choice of $o$.

-The notion of a $(\theta,R)$-directed Anosov representation is a generalization of the more well-known notion of a $\theta$-\emph{Anosov representation} (also called a $P$-Anosov representation, where $P$ is a parabolic subgroup associated to $\theta$).
-These are representations $\rho:\Gamma\to\PGL(V)$ where the inequality \eqref{eqn: linear growth} holds for all $\alpha\in\theta$, all rooted geodesic rays in $\Gamma$, and all integers $i\geq 0$.
-Indeed, if $R\subset\Gamma$ is a symmetric generating set, then $\rho:\Gamma\to\PGL(V)$ is $(\theta,R)$-directed Anosov if and only if it is $\theta$-Anosov.
+The notion of a $(\theta,R,\Lambda)$-directed Anosov representation is a generalization of the more well-known notion of a $\theta$-\emph{Anosov representation} (also called a $P$-Anosov representation, where $P$ is a parabolic subgroup associated to $\theta$).
+These are representations $\rho:\Gamma\to\PGL(V)$ where the inequality \eqref{eqn: linear growth} holds for all $\alpha\in\theta$, all rooted geodesic rays in $\Gamma$ (for some choice of word metric on $\Gamma$), and all integers $i\geq 0$.
+Indeed, every $\theta$-Anosov representation is $(\theta,R,\Lambda)$-directed Anosov for any $(R,\Lambda)$.
+Also, if $\Lambda$ is complete and the inclusion of the semigroup generated by $R(A)$ into $\Gamma$ is a quasi-isometric embedding with respect to the word lengths, then a $(\theta,R,\Lambda)$-directed Anosov representation from $\Gamma$ to $\PGL(V)$ restricts to a $\theta$-Anosov representation of the semigroup generated by $R(A)$ in the sense of Kassel-Potrie \cite{KP}.

 We previously observed that if $d_X$ denotes the metric on the $\PGL(V)$-Riemannian symmetric space $X$ induced by the Riemannian metric, then

 From this, it is a straightforward computation to prove the following observation.